 - moving towards developing a new sense of self and acceptance.

-We also seek to support you by helping you to identify and develop activities and habits that make you feel better, such as:
+We also seek to support you by helping you identify activities and habits that make you feel better, like:

-- physical activities such as walking or swimming; taking rests rather than pushing yourself when you are tired; enjoying a nutritious diet, even if your appetite is low; establishing a supportive sleep schedule if you are having difficulty sleeping; and reducing your consumption of alcohol if that is a problem.
+- physical activities; taking rests rather than pushing yourself when you are tired; enjoying a nutritious diet, even if your appetite is low; establishing a supportive sleep schedule; and reducing consumption of alcohol if that is a problem.

-- spiritual such as reconnecting to a sense of meaning and purpose, and, depending on your practising faith and beliefs, practising prayer, and mindfulness/meditation
+- reconnecting to a sense of meaning and purpose; depending on your beliefs, practising prayer, and mindfulness/meditation

-- social, such as talking to close friends, connecting with people who have experienced something similar or joining a group activity.
+- talking to close friends, connecting with people who have experienced something similar or joining a group activity.

 Nutritional, herbal and homeopathic support:

-Taking care of your physiology will give you support whilst you move through the grieving process.
-Potent herbal medicine can be prescribed to give support for the adrenals and nervous system, as well as for help with sleep and overall stress.
-Though your appetite may be low, eating some of the right foods can nourish your system and even support your mental state during this time.
+Though your appetite may be low, eating some of the right foods can support your mental state.
 Many people also respond well to carefully prescribed homeopathic remedies – tailored for your personal constitution and the way that you respond to grief and loss.

 Acupuncture, Osteopathy and Craniosacral: